Prompt Optimization

 - Mutate - Use AI to generate prompt variations (rewording, restructuring, adding/removing content)

-- Test - Evaluate each variation against the same dataset
+- Test - Evaluate each variation against the same dataset using the evaluation criteria

 - Select - Keep the best performing version as the new baseline